-- com.unboundid.directory.sdk.sync.api.JDBCSyncSource - com.unboundid.directory.sdk.sync.api.JDBCSyncDestination are provided in the config/jdbc/samples directory for Oracle Database and Microsoft SQL Server.
+- com.unboundid.directory.sdk.sync.api.JDBCSyncSource - com.unboundid.directory.sdk.sync.api.JDBCSyncDestination

 The abstract classes correspond to how you use the database, either as a source of synchronization or as a target destination.
 The remainder of the SDK contains helper classes and utility functions to make the script implementation simpler.